AngelDHackerman/AWS_TypeScript-Developer/README.md

 ### 1. Challenge: User Registration and Notification System

+-
-> __General Context:__ In this challenge, you are tasked with building a user registration system that not only stores user information in a DynamoDB table but also sends welcome notifications via email.
+  __General Context:__ In this challenge, you are tasked with building a user registration system that not only stores user information in a DynamoDB table but also sends welcome notifications via email.
 This involves creating a DynamoDB table, writing Lambda functions for registration and email notifications, and connecting them using EventBridge.

+  __Use Case:__ This system can be implemented in any online platform that requires user registration, such as e-commerce websites, social media platforms, or online educational portals.
+When a user registers, they are added to the database, and a welcome email is sent, enhancing user engagement and providing a personalized experience.

 __Subchallenge 1:__ Create a User Table in DynamoDB